kadixfox/kadixfox/README.md

 - 💞️ I’m looking to collaborate on ... cat pictures
 - 📫 How to reach me ... carrier pigeon (or, alternatively, foxbox on libera.chat)
 - domain manager and minecraft server owner for [Observational Astronomy](https://observational.space)
-- >bash and siril go together like pineapple and pizza